 G/O/S ACS Code Measure Text Non- Commit- ment Indicator (Y/N) State Grant Template Measure (Y/N) Nat.
-Target 01 02 03 04 05 06 07 08 09 10 HQ 5.1.3 CAA02.s Number of Full Compliance Evaluations (FCEs) at "80% synthetic minors," and other sources (as appropriate), by state per year .
+Target 01 02 03 04 05 06 07 08 09 10 HQ 5.1.3 CAA02.s Number of Full Compliance Evaluations (FCEs) at "80% synthetic minors," and other sources (as appropriate), by state per year.
 5.1.3 CAA03 Number of Partial Compliance Evaluations (PCEs) to be conducted by the regions.
-5.1.3 CAA03.s Number of Partial Compliance Evaluations (PCEs) to be conducted by the states that were the result of the negotiation process for the year (could be the result of redirecting resources from FCEs to PCEs). - 5.1.3 CAA05 Regions should project the number of investigations to be initiated in FY 2009.
+5.1.3 CAA03.s Number of Partial Compliance Evaluations (PCEs) to be conducted by the states that were the result of the negotiation process for the year (could be the result of redirecting resources from FCEs to PCEs).
+5.1.3 CAA05 Regions should project the number of investigations to be initiated in FY 2009.
 5.1.3 CAA11 Conduct inspections at 5% of the total number of facilities in the region required to submit RMPs.
 5.1.3 CAA16 Regions should ensure that delegated agencies have written agreements to provide complete, accurate, and timely data consistent with the CMS, HPV policy, and the AFS ICR; identify the agreement; and provide copies of the relevant language.
 5.1.3 CAA17 Regions and delegated agencies should enter all MDRs in AFS consistent with the agency policies and the ICR.
 If for some reason a delegated agency does not agree to enter the MDRs, the region is responsible for ensuring that the data is entered into AFS in a timely manner.
 If the region is responsible for entering state/local/tribal data, identify the agency.

 G/O/S ACS Code Measure Text Non- Commit- ment Indicator (Y/N) State Grant Template Measure (Y/N) Nat.
 Target 01 02 03 04 05 06 07 08 09 10 HQ 5.1.3 CWA03 Project by state the number of federal oversight inspections to be conducted.
 The regions must provide a detailed explanation if no oversight inspections are projected in this area.
-5.1.3 CWA07 Project by state the number of federal oversight inspections to be conducted.
-The regions must provide a detailed explanation if no oversight inspections are projected in this area.
+5.1.3 CWA07 By October 31, 2008, provide one specific Compliance Monitoring Strategy (CMS) plan for each state in the region.
+At mid-year and end-of-year provide for each state a numerical report on combined EPA and state inspection plan outputs, by category and subcategory.
 5.1.3 EPCRA01 Number of federal EPCRA data quality inspections; provide an explanation if below the target level.
 5.1.3 EPCRA02 Number of federal EPCRA 313 inspections; provide an explanation if below the target level.
-5.1.3 FEDFAC05 Each Region must conduct ten inspections to support integrated strategy areas: CWA/NPDES Storm Water; Federal Laboratories; Federal Underground Storage Tanks, or integrated strategy exploratory areas (non-TSDF/non-UST RCRA; Federal prisons; campgrounds on Federal lands).
+5.1.3 FEDFAC05 Each Region must conduct ten inspections to support integrated strategy areas: CWA/NPDES Storm Water; Federal Laboratories; Federal Underground Storage Tanks, or integrated strategy exploratory areas (non-TSDF/non-UST RCRA;Federal prisons; campgrounds on Federal lands).
 These inspections can be achieved through any combination of single media or multimedia inspections with the following limitations: (1) a maximum of three UST inspections can count toward this goal and (2) for any multimedia inspection conducted, it shall count as two inspections toward this goal.
 5.1.3 FIFRA-FED1 Project regional (federal) FIFRA inspections.